-I am an Assistant Professor in the Department of Computer Science at University of Maryland, College Park, with a joint appointment in the University of Maryland Institute of Advanced Computer Studies (UMIACS).
+I am an Assistant Professor in the Department of Computer Science at University of Maryland, College Park, with a joint appointment in the Institute of Advanced Computer Studies (UMIACS).
 Before this, I spent 1 year as a Visiting Research Scientist at Google Research.

 In August 2017, I received my PhD in Robotics and Artificial Intelligence from the Robotics Institute, Carnegie Mellon University, where I was advised by Abhinav Gupta.
 My PhD thesis, Discovering and Leveraging Visual Structure for Large-scale Recognition, was supported by Microsoft Research PhD Fellowship for 2014-16.